 The ix20 has not only attracted almost 200.000 customers in Europe but also won numerous awards during its first five years on sale, including the prestigious ‘Family Car of the Year‘ award in Belgium and ‘Best Supermini MPV‘ at the UK’s Auto Express awards.
 Like all new Hyundai models, the New ix20 is backed by Hyundai’s unique, Europe-only, Five Year Unlimited Mileage Warranty package.
 Production of the New ix20 begins in May 2015 at Hyundai’s European plant in Nošovice, Czech Republic.

 Technical specifications

+Engines

 Gasoline